Tips and tricks

 Missing build dependencies

-If your build needs Python dependencies, rather than using CIBW_BEFORE_BUILD, it's best to add these to the build-system.requires section of your pyproject.toml.
+If your build needs Python dependencies, rather than using before-build, it's best to add these to the build-system.requires section of your pyproject.toml.
 For example, if your project requires Cython to build, your pyproject.toml might include a section like this:

 [build-system]